mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 <img src="{{  site.baseurl  }}/images/statistics/arima/arma.png">

 But that's ok.
-Moving forward, we'll start using [**AIC**](https://en.wikipedia.org/wiki/Akaike_information_criterion) to determine which model to use and [**maximum likelihood estimation**](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation) to set the model parameters.
-At the end of this post, we'll walk through the Python code to do so.
-In the meantime, let's finish covering the remaining pieces of our SARIMAX model.
+Moving forward, we'll start using [**AIC**](https://en.wikipedia.org/wiki/Akaike_information_criterion) to determine which model best describes our data, whether that's an AR, MA, or ARMA model, as well as the optimal number of lags for each component.
+We'll cover this process at the end of this post, but in the meantime let's cover the remaining pieces of the SARIMAX model.

 ### ARIMA: Autoregressive integrated moving average
 We've arrived at the namesake of this blog post: the ARIMA model.
 Despite the buildup, we'll actually see that an ARIMA model is just an ARMA model, with a preprocessing step handled by the model rather than the user.